rdkcentral/DSM/develop/vagrant/README.md

 # Recommended Development Workflow
 This describes the recommended workflow for developing Dobby and Dsm, although you are obviously free to use whatever tools you are most comfortable with.

-## 1. Building the vagrant VM
+### 1. Building the vagrant VM
 For development on PC we are using vagrant so that all components can be built and tested in a consistent environment.
-The Vagrantfile now builds DSM, Dobby and USP Agent with vendor.c overlaid from our rdk repo (branch is pc_build for custom vendor.c).
+The Vagrantfile now builds DSM and Dobby.

 First time: